NateThom/smartgrid/README.md

 This repository contains all of the code for the work-in-progress research assignement called "Smart Grid".
 The smartgrid-website directory contains a django website, the serverTest.py contains mysql code that was written asY a test for learning database management, and the SmartGrid.png/SmartGrid.xml are documentation (ERF diagrams) of the database.
 To create the diagrams I used draw.io (https://www.draw.io/).

-Before looking into using or changing this code I strongly recommend that you have some django experience.
+Before looking into using or changing this code I recommend that you have some django experience.
 Django is not necessarily difficult, there is just a lot to know.
-If you have never worked with django then I strongly recommend looking into the tutorial that the creators of django have put together.
-This is farily comprehensive and will allow you to understand the structure of the project as well as the code that makes it work.
+If you have never worked with django then looking into the tutorial that the creators of django have put together will be a big help to you.
+This is tutorial is farily comprehensive and will allow you to understand the structure of the project as well as the code that makes it work.

 Here is the django "start" page: https://www.djangoproject.com/start/